 865-974-HELP is always answered by a professional staff member.
-If a case manager is not available when you call a message will be taken and the case manager will call you back to speak with you about your concerns.
+If a care coordinator is not available when you call a message will be taken and the case manager will call you back to speak with you about your concerns.

 Yes.
 If you are unsure what to do and do not want to give us the student of concern’s name, please call and we can talk with you about your concerns, possible next steps, and available resources.

 Unfortunately, the only thing that we can share with you after we meet with a student is that we met with the student of concern or that the student of concern is connected to our office.
 Privacy laws do not allow us to give any specific information unless the student gives us permission.